Authored by the expert who managed and guided the team behind the Italy Property Pack

 What are the total closing costs in Milan in 2026 as a percentage?

-As of early 2026, total closing costs when buying property in Milan typically range from 10% to 15% of the purchase price for foreign buyers who do not qualify for first-home tax benefits, covering all mandatory taxes, notary fees, and transaction costs.
+As of early 2026, the total closing costs when buying a property in Milan typically add up to about 10% to 15% of the purchase price for most foreign buyers who do not qualify for first-home tax benefits.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Milan.